openhab/openhab-addons/bundles/org.openhab.binding.androidtv/README.md

 This binding does require a PIN login process (documented below) upon first connection.

+This binding requires GoogleTV to be installed on the device (https://play.google.com/store/apps/details?id=com.google.android.videos)

 ## Thing Configuration

 There are three required fields to connect successfully to a ShieldTV.